 Everyone is dead.
 And in period costume.
 The three Weber sisters await the death of their youngest sister to begin their quest for Mozart.
 The women grapple with with their own personal hells until they find what they think they were looking for.
 Loosely adapted from The Magic Flute, this is an absurdist feminist treatment of traditional ideas of “genius."

 At a small private boys' school on the San Andreas Fault in California, the lines between friends and spouses — as well as teachers and students — start to blur, and everyone must decide what’s real and what isn’t.
 The Oxford Comma is a quantum play about love and earthquakes.

 one woman shows

 SCHEISS BOOK is an award-winning one-woman show about very long German words you have never heard of that perfectly describe feelings you have had forever.
 Blending stand up and Shakespeare, this play explores the Soviet experience and the coming of age of a neurotic Jewess.

 Best One-Woman Show, International United Solo Theater Festival

 Romance.
 Roses.
 RPGs.
 Mother Russia.
-This is a quest through ancient video game pixels and contemporary princes... because nothing is as good as the fairy tale you tell yourself.
+This is a quest through ancient video game pixels and contemporary princes... because nothing is as true as the fairy tale you tell yourself.